 A place where neighbors gather.
-A place where healthy, local food is prepared with care and love and is available to all who come.
+A place where healthy, local food is grown and prepared with care and love and is available to all who come.
 A place where people linger – reconnecting with old friends and discovering new ones they may never have met otherwise.
 A place where all people are treated with respect.
-This is a supper with Open Table MDI.
+This is a program with Open Table MDI.

 Open Table MDI has multiple ways for community members to get involved with our program.
 From volunteering to donating to eating at the supper, it is our sincere hope that Open Table MDI provides a welcoming atmosphere for all members of our community – however they choose to engage with what we have to offer.